nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **<ins>When in the main or inspect window**

-Shows a list of all contacts added to the contacts list.
-When you enter this command in either window, you will end up in the main window after this command.
+Takes you back to the main window, and shows a list of all contacts added to the contacts list.

 Format: `list`